mochi-hpc-experiments/mochi-boot-camp/sessions/s2-hands-on/README.md

 TODO: have a few slides (not detailed) how to adapt this stuff for your home system.
 Ask people not to start there, do JLSE first.
 Exercise for the reader to get their laptop or home cluster set up.

-TODO: initial example is a "hello world" rpc, something attendees can run without having to write code.
-Bare minimum expectation to have executed this by end of session.

 TODO: second example will be an exercise: copy the rpc, rename it, and modify it to do something else (increment an integer, for example)